geoext/geoext3-ws/src/first-steps/hello-openlayers.md

 </script>
 ```

-* When you now reload the [{{ book.exerciseUrl }}/ol-example.html]({{ book.exerciseUrl }}/ol-example.html) URL, you should see an OpenLayers map centered on Ulan Bator:
+* Now when you reload the [{{ book.exerciseUrl }}/ol-example.html]({{ book.exerciseUrl }}/ol-example.html) URL, you should see an OpenLayers map centered on Ulan Bator:

 ![A very basic OpenLayers map](hello-ol.png)

-* To verify we are really looking at Ulan Bator, just change the layers to now consist an OpenStreetMap layer, which e.g. has labels and a country outline.
+* To verify we are really looking at Ulan Bator, just change the layers to consist of an OpenStreetMap layer, which e.g. has labels and a country outline.
 Use the following JavaScript snippet at the appropriate place:

 ```js
 new ol.layer.Tile({